 - The conference owner (Evan Nisselsen) sends copies of the book to LPs or potential entrepreneurs, and he gets all the benefits of writing a book without having to be the one who actually writes it.

 - He includes a copy of the book when he mails out the physical applications for each year’s conference.
 It has tripled his re-up rate.

 By spending $5 to mail a nice book to past participants, he gets them to spend $500+ on a conference that is more than six months away.
 Pretty good deal.

-Not to mention, TED does this.
+TED does this as well.
 They even have their own publishing imprint.

-I said that book sales are not the best way to make money.
-I never said you can’t make ANY money from them.
+I said earlier that book sales are not the best way to make money.
+I never said you can’t make any money from them.

 Once you have a book that appeals to a specific crowd, there are lots of ways to help spur book sales:

 - Facebook ads can often convert into book sales.